 I really hope you like my vegetable biryani recipe and that you enjoy my recipe with your friends and family.

 Readers can cook a biryani in an instant pot or a pressure cooker.
 I have cooked my vegetable biryani in an instant pot.
-I bought it from Amazon.
-Readers can see below links for an instant pot and pressure cooker.
+I bought it from Amazon, they usually come up with amazing deals on cookware.

 Vegetable Biryani Recipe|Veg Biryani |How To Make Veg Biryani Step-By-Step